 As students progress through the school year, they acquire social and emotional skills in addition to knowledge.
 Just like traditional classroom topics, they should get support and resources to improve their empathy, relationship skills, and emotional intelligence.

 One easy way to add SEL into the classroom is to offer more small-group and project-based learning.
-As students collaborate and explore subjects together, they learn how to hear different points of view, cooperate on tasks, and appreciate each others’ skills and struggles.
+As students collaborate and explore subjects together, they learn how to hear different points of view, cooperate on tasks, and appreciate each other’s skills and struggles.

 Use Technology To Enhance Accessibility